Germany: Extremism and Terrorism

 On May 19, 2021, Germany banned three organizations—Deutsche Libanesische Familie, Menschen für Menschen, and Gib Frieden—for fundraising on behalf of Hezbollah.
 German authorities raided the groups’ offices around the country.
 Closures continued, and in March 2022, authorities in the city-state of Bremen closed the Al-Mustafa Community Center following an investigation into the center’s promotion of terrorism and support for Hezbollah.
 Despite Germany’s interior ministry banning all Hezbollah activities within the federal republic, support grew from 1,050 in 2019 to 1,250 in 2020.
 However, support numbers remained stagnant the following year.
 (Sources: Reuters, Jerusalem Post, Jerusalem Post, Federal Ministry of the Interior, Building and Community, Verfassungsschutz)

 Following the onset of the 2023 Hamas-Israel war on the Gaza Strip, on November 2, 2023, Germany’s Interior Minister Nancy Faeser implemented a ban on Hamas and any organizations that support the terror group.
 Faeser also stated that she will dissolve the German offices of the Hamas supporting Samidoun Palestinian Prisoner Solidarity Network.
 After implementing the ban, German police throughout the country raided dozens of properties affiliated with Hamas and its supporters.
 An estimated 450 Hamas members and supporters are reported to be living in the country.
 Most raids occur in Berlin, however on November 16, German police raided 54 locations in Hamburg.
-(Sources: Times of Israel, Associated Press)
+On July 24, 2024, Berlin shut down the Islamic Center Hamburg (IZH) due to its ties to Iran and Hezbollah.
+The center purportedly promoted radical Islam and actively spread “aggressive antisemitism.”
+(Sources: Times of Israel, PBS, Associated Press, Foundation for Defense of Democracies)

 ISIS